bustle/bluestream/README.md

 Returns a promise fulfilled at the end of the stream, rejected if any errors events are emitted by the stream.

-For ReducePromiseStreams, the promise is for the final reduction result.
+For `ReduceStreams`, the promise is for the final reduction result.
 Any stream errors or exceptions encountered while reducing will result with a rejection of the promise.